incerta/schematox/README.md

 ## Why Schematox?

 - **Schemas are data, not just code.** A schema is a plain JSON object that structurally satisfies the `Schema` type — no function calls required.
 Store it, transfer it, generate it, diff it, or use it as the source of truth for other structures like DB models.
+- **Type inference is structural, not phantom.** `Infer<T>` reads the type straight off a schema's own `type`/`of`/`brand` fields, computed by ordinary conditional types — not from a hidden `static`-style property that only a builder call can inject, the way [TypeBox](https://github.com/sinclairzx81/typebox) does it.
+That means a schema built anywhere (by hand, loaded from a DB, generated from another source of truth) infers the exact same type a builder call would, with nothing extra attached.
+Plain JSON Schema/ajv can't do this at all — they validate but never infer.
 - **Zero dependencies.** Nothing to audit, nothing to update out from under you.
 - **Small enough to read.** The whole library is ~1,200 lines of TypeScript — you can read it end to end instead of trusting a black box.
 - **Either-style error handling.** `parse()` never throws.
 You always get `{ success, data, error }` back and decide what happens next.